-The REIT's revenue and NOI decreased 0.3% and 2%, respectively, compared to the same quarter in 2020.
-YTD-2021 revenue and NOI decreased 1% compared to YTD-2020.
-The disposition activity in late 2020 and Q2-2021 as well as a slight decrease in Same Property NOI of 0.3% are the main contributors to the decline in revenue and NOI.
-Realty tax expense also decreased as a result of property dispositions.
-Property operating expenses increased due to higher repairs and maintenance costs for parking lot and HVAC repairs at certain properties.
-Property operating expenses for the comparative period were lower than normal as a result of the COVID-19 pandemic declared in March 2020 which resulted in stay at home orders and mandatory closures that impacted the timing of regular repairs and maintenance in Q2-2020.
+The REIT's revenue increased by 1% and NOI decreased by 2% (YTD-2021 - 1%) compared to the same period in 2020.
+The decrease in NOI in the quarter is driven by higher Same Property NOI of 1% (YTD-2021 - 0.5%) which was offset by the disposition activity in late 2020 and Q2-2021.
+Realty tax expense also decreased as a result of the property dispositions and lower tax assessments at certain properties.
+Property operating expenses increased due to higher repairs and maintenance costs for parking lot, HVAC and electrical repairs at certain properties.
+Property operating expenses for the comparative period were lower as a result of the COVID-19 pandemic declared in March 2020, which resulted in stay at home orders and mandatory closures that impacted the timing of regular repairs and maintenance in Q2 and Q3-2020.